 The way was opened to win that fight in two recent decisions of the U.S. Court of Appeals in Washington.
-In the case of Dr. Otto Nathan and in the case of Max Schachtof this country.
+In the case of Dr. Otto Nathan and in the case of Max Schachtman, both of whom had been denied passports, the court decision made it clear that the right to travel is a "human right" . . . "which cannot be capriciously denied by government officials."

-"A restraint imposed by the government of the United States upon this liberty, therefore, must conform with the provision of the Fifth Amendment that 'No person shall ... be deprived of . . . liberty . . . without due process of law."
+"A restraint imposed by the government of the United States upon this liberty, therefore, must conform with the provision of the Fifth Amendment that 'No person shall... be deprived of . . . liberty . . . without due process of law.'"

 These rulings put the State Department on the spot.
-It means if the State Department wants to continue to deny me my passport it will have to come into open court with real evidence that such a denial is contrary to the best interests
+It means if the State Department wants to continue to deny me my passport it will have to come into open court with real evidence that such a denial is contrary to the best interests of this country.